 The best way to describe the effect God has on my life is like a fog lifting from the valley.
 Becoming aware of God, the fog slowly lifts.
 The first things I detected about God were His outlines, His do’s and don’ts.
 But as any friendship, my relationship with God has matured over the years.
 I study Him like a painting to see His nuances and subtleties and I see more than just His outlines when I look at Him now.

 Sticking to a world of black and white just because it feels more defined, we are definitely missing out.
-Granted, life with God is no walk in the park, but it is rich; it is a rainbow of experiences.
-We don’t lack a thing in His presence.
+Life with God is no walk in the park, but it is rich; it is a rainbow of experiences.
+In His presence we don’t lack a thing.